 Project Reference: RAGL-0004d

-This study will provide a focused analysis to link a development-first approach to identifying adaptation challenges in Africa with fundamental and applied climate science produced by FCFA research consortia.
-The ultimate objective is to ensure that research feeds into select economic development decision-making processes.
+This study has provided a focused analysis to link a development-first approach to identifying adaptation challenges in Africa with fundamental and applied climate science produced by FCFA research consortia.
+The ultimate objective was to ensure that research feeds into select economic development decision-making processes.

 – Outline what the most significant long-lived economic decisions are in geographic and sectoral areas relevant to FCFA research.

 – Identify specific adaptation challenges for economic development planning, investment and activities over the 5-40 year scale.

 – Identify the key institutions and processes through which these decisions are made.

 – Propose linkages between FCFA research and the identified decisions and actors.

 – Advise the FCFA on a programmatic strategy for engaging relevant decision makers.

 The work was commissioned based on key learning from the FCFA scoping phase research.
 Political and socioeconomic factors can play a major role in determining the uptake of climate information in long-term decision-making.
 Political cycles and time horizons (i.e. the length of time politicians are in power), institutional structures within governments, and vested interests among decision-makers all influence the process of integrating science into policy.
 However, these are rarely acknowledged or addressed by climate-related actors.
 Three themes stand out from the findings from the FCFA scoping phase: i) a need to recognise the interactions between climate change and wider drivers of environmental and development change; ii) the ability to identify which types of decision should take climate information into account, and which need not; and iii) the influence of power, politics and timing.